benchan911/tp/docs/UserGuide.md

     Attendance of Sam Roe (Present) has been taken successfully under event CS1010 Tutorial.
     AttendanceList added

-The following will show a success example of *creating a new attendance list using a multi-line interface*.
+The following will show a successful example of *creating a new attendance list using a multi-line interface*.

     Would you like to import an existing student list?
 If yes, input 'yes'.
 Else, input anything.